aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/save-custom-mesh-formats/_index.md

 *Here we load an FBX file (`convert fbx to binary`) into an Aspose `Scene` object, which gives us access to all nodes, meshes, and materials.*

-## Step 2: Define the Custom Binary Format
+## Create Custom Mesh Format (binary)

 Before saving, decide on the binary layout.
-The example below uses a very simple schema:
+The example below uses a very simple schema that you can extend to include normals, UVs, or any custom attribute you need for your engine.

 ```java
 // Struct definitions for the custom binary format
 // ...
 ```

-*You can extend this section to include normals, UVs, or custom attributes as needed.*
+*You can **create custom mesh format** specifications here, adding a header, version number, or compression flags as required.*

-## Step 3: Save 3D Meshes in Custom Binary Format (write binary file java)
+## Step 2: Save 3D Meshes in Custom Binary Format (write custom binary file)

 ```java
 try (DataOutputStream writer = new DataOutputStream(new BufferedOutputStream(new FileOutputStream("Your Document Directory" + "Save3DMeshesInCustomBinaryFormat_out")))) {